PseudoBridge: Pseudo Code as the Bridge for Better Semantic and Logic Alignment in Code Retrieval: Experiments

 \subsubsection{Dataset}

-Table~\ref{tab:dataset_info} presents the overall statistics of the datasets used for training and evaluating our PseudoBridge.
-To comprehensively assess the code retrieval capability of PseudoBridge, we adopt CodeSearchNet~\cite{husain2019codesearchnet} as the benchmark dataset.
+Table~\ref{tab:dataset_info} summarizes the statistics for the training and evaluation datasets.
+CodeSearchNet~\cite{husain2019codesearchnet} is employed as the benchmark to assess retrieval performance.
+To construct a high-quality training set, the framework follows the CodeXGLUE~\cite{lu2021codexglue} filtering pipeline.
+Following initial processing, Stage 1 synthesizes 19,000 high-quality pseudo-code samples adhering to the established data distribution.
+In Stage 2, stratified sampling identifies 6,500 samples for logic-invariant, multi-style code augmentation.
+Each selected instance produces four functionally equivalent variants with distinct syntactic styles, yielding a final core training corpus of 26,000 enhanced code entries.

-During the training phase, in order to construct a high-quality training set, we follow the data filtering pipeline of CodeXGLUE~\cite{lu2021codexglue} and perform the following steps sequentially: first, removing code examples that cannot be parsed into abstract syntax trees; second, discarding samples where the documentation contains fewer than 3 or more than 256 tokens; third, excluding examples with special tokens (e.g., `<img ...>' or URLs) in the documentation; and finally, filtering out non-English documentation samples.
-After this process, we obtain training data covering six programming languages.
 For the testing phase, to simulate a real-world code retrieval scenario, we directly evaluate the model on the original CodeSearchNet~\cite{husain2019codesearchnet} test set.
 Additionally, to validate the zero-shot generalization performance, we include Solidity~\cite{chai2022cross} as well as C++ and C\# datasets from XLCoST~\cite{zhu2022xlcost} for evaluation.
 The details of the dataset are as follows:

 \textbullet~\textbf{CodeSearchNet~\cite{husain2019codesearchnet}} corpus is a large-scale function-level dataset comprising code and corresponding documentation collected from open-source GitHub projects.
-It encompasses six programming languages: Go, Java, JavaScript, PHP, Python, and Ruby.
-The dataset contains approximately 6 million code snippets, of which 2 million form valid (comment, code) pairs.
+It encompasses six PLs: Go, Java, JavaScript, PHP, Python, and Ruby.
+The dataset contains approximately 6 million code snippets, of which 2 million form valid <comment, code> pairs.

 \textbullet~\textbf{XLCoST~\cite{zhu2022xlcost}} is collected from the GeeksForGeeks platform and comprises a series of programming problems along with their corresponding solutions, covering seven commonly-used programming languages.
 To evaluate the zero-shot cross-lingual generalization capability of PseudoBridge, this study selects its C++ and C$\#$ subsets for experimentation.